Admission to Coursework Courses and Units of Study Procedures

 - Special Tertiary Admission Test (STAT)

-4.7.3 Faculty boards may elect to use the following tests as a supplementary measure of applicants' aptitude for specific courses, in conjunction with any other course admission requirements.
+4.7.3 Deans may elect to use the following tests as a supplementary measure of applicants' aptitude for specific courses, in conjunction with any other course admission requirements.

 - Graduate Australian Medical School Admission Test (GAMSAT)